UNT makes promotion of Chris Petrilli to special teams, outside linebackers coach official

 Petrilli’s move into a full-time role at UNT will mark the next step in his rise through the coaching profession.
 He played wide receiver and defensive back at Carroll College in Helena, Montana.

-Petrilli went on to become a paratrooper in the 82nd Airborne Division at Fort Bragg, N.C., before receiving an honorable discharge.
+Petrilli went on to become a paratrooper in the 82nd Airborne Division at Fort Bragg in North Carolina before receiving an honorable discharge.
 He went into coaching following his time in the military.

 UNT will have six new on-field assistants next season, including Bennett and Petrilli.
 Linebackers coach Jim Gush, cornerbacks coach Jarred Holley, quarterbacks coach Blake Joseph and defensive line coach Matt Passwaters are also entering their first seasons on Littrell’s staff.